theodi/GCSE-and-equivalent-attainment-by-pupil-characteristics-2012-to-2013/methodology.md

 The files were processed using OpenRefine.
 The operation history for each file is in the [scripts/stage_2](script/stage_2) folder.
 The filenames are the same as the csv they produced, but end with a *.openrefine.json* extension.

 **Issue** - The figures in the categorisation by primary need status do not sum up.
-We assumed that the "All SEN primary need pupils" row in the original file was supposed to be the sum of all other rows, that include a "Other Difficulty/Disability" row.
+We expected that the "All SEN primary need pupils" row in the original file was supposed to be the sum of all other rows, that include a "Other Difficulty/Disability" row.
 There is instead, on average, a 1.65% gap that is unaccounted for.
 To address this we have created a "Not classified" row with the number of unaccounted pupils.
+The matter should be investigated with the source for the original data.

 ---